 PLAY-based Lessons with Fresh Vegetables

 Our teaching philosophy pulls from the work of Maria Montessori and encourages child-led learning alongside a curiosity for the natural world.
-We also love bringing herbalism and botany and anything garden-related into the classroom.
-The curriculum draws additional inspiration from TasteEd and the Sapere method, two programs which have had great success nurturing confident young eaters in Europe.
+The curriculum also draws inspiration from TasteEd and the Sapere method, two European programs which have had great success nurturing confident young eaters.
 Following these models, recipes are intentionally kept simple or excluded altogether to allow for experimentation and sensory learning.
-This helps kids grow confidence in their tasting abilities as they are exposed to novel foods with time to explore at their own pace and time to discuss their experience with their peers.
-In a Kid Kitchen lesson, young eaters learn that trying new foods is fun!
+There is time included to discuss all five senses and how to approach the sometimes scary feeling of trying a new food.

 Sample Lesson (below): After a brief discussion of textures, the kids played a few rounds of “guess the mystery vegetable.”
 Then it was time to explore!